AaronGazzola/AaronGazzola/README.md

 8 years of experience, including 2 years at a Y Combinator startup and 6 months at a Blackbird VC startup

-📞 Ongoing guidance and support: available for video calls daily 4pm–7pm Eastern Time
+📞 Available for video calls daily between 4pm–7pm Eastern Time

 💾 Database architecture, RLS security and data management